l50/docker-compose-lamp/README.md

 http://localhost:8080/
 username: root
 password: tiger

-## Redis

-It comes with Redis.
-It runs on default port `6379`.

-## Contributing
-We are happy if you want to create a pull request or help people with their issues.
-If you want to create a PR, please remember that this stack is not built for production usage, and changes should good for general purpose and not overspecialized.
-> Please note that we simplified the project structure from several branches for each php version, to one centralized master branch.
-Please create your PR against master branch.
->
-Thank you!

 ## Why you shouldn't use this stack unmodified in production
 We want to empower developers to quickly create creative Applications.
 Therefore we are providing an easy to set up a local development environment for several different Frameworks and PHP Versions.